fhunleth/fhunleth-buildroot-experiments/board/rpi0_badge/README.md

 * 3 mm spacer
 * Laser cut acrylic back -> [.dxf](scroll-badge.dxf)
 * 3 AAA NiMH batteries (should be relatively high capacity)
+* Ribbon or other material for a neck strap

 The 5V regulator was wired to the Raspberry Pi and the battery.
 We then taped it to the back of the Pi Zero.
 The Pi Zero and the Scroll pHAT were then screwed down